raspberrypilearning/make-crumble-robot-head/en/step_1.md

 ---
 ### Hardware

-+ A PC, Mac or Chromebook with Crumble software installed and a USB port
++ A PC, Mac, or Chromebook with Crumble software installed and a USB port

 + A Crumble controller
 + A 3xAA battery pack
-+ Crocodile leads
++ Crocodile clip cables

 + A small 180° position servo, such as an SG90 or SG92R
 + A Crumbliser OR jumper leads